qoala/InvisibleInc-CommunityBugFixes/FIXES.md

   * **Credit**: Qoalabear

+* Inventory: Ambush/overwatch are cancelled by dropping any item.
+  * After dropping an item on the ground, picking up an item, or looting an item from a guard or safe, the agent's ambush and overwatch are cancelled.
+This applies even if the active weapon wasn't affected.
+Compare with toggling a door, which also has an animation, but doesn't reset ambush/overwatch.
+  * **Fix**: Item interactions that previously reset ambush/overwatch instead trigger a check that any ambush/overwatch is still valid.
+If the ability is no longer available, then it is cancelled.
+  * **Credit**: Qoalabear
 * DLC mid-missions: Save corruption if Monst3r is the sole survivor of DLC mid2.
   * Occurs if Monst3r is the only surviving agent, and he is not officially on your team.
 This contradicts in-game tips/dialogue suggesting that "Our agents are expendable, but Monst3r must